Skip to main content

 • all immunocompetent individuals at 60 years of age, and

-• eligible immunocompromised (severely immunosuppressed) individuals aged 50 years or over.
+• eligible severely immunosuppressed individuals aged 18 years or over.

 The vaccine

 • Two doses of Shingrix are required.
-Most people are offered the second dose of Shingrix at least 6 to 12 months after the first dose.
-However, those with a severely weakened immune system should have their second dose of Shingrix from eight weeks after their first dose.
+Most individuals are offered the second dose of Shingrix at least 6 to 12 months after the first dose.
+However, severely immunosuppressed individuals should have their second dose of Shingrix from eight weeks after their first dose.

 More information about the vaccine can be found in the Green Book Chapter 28a Shingles (external site)